Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 where

 \end{theorem}

-Theorem \ref{thm: switch_functional_eq} gives a characterization of the functional equation for the input-queued switch.
-The functional equation is mathematical relationship between the term $L(\boldsymbol \theta)$, which is the Laplace transform of the limiting heavy traffic distribution and the terms $M_k(\boldsymbol{\theta})$, which intuitively denote the Laplace transform under the condition $q_k=0$ (as $u_k =1$ implies $q_k =0$).
+The functional equation (Eq. \eqref{eq: switch_functional_eq} in Theorem \ref{thm: switch_functional_eq}) is mathematical relationship between the term $L(\boldsymbol \theta)$, which is the Laplace transform of the limiting heavy traffic distribution and the terms $M_k(\boldsymbol{\theta})$, which intuitively denote the Laplace transform under the condition $q_k=0$ (since $u_k =1$ implies $q_k =0$).
+Further, the set $\boldsymbol \Theta$ is appropriately chosen such that the quantities $L(\boldsymbol \theta)$ and $M_k(\boldsymbol{\theta})$'s are well defined.

-In order to establish the functional equation presented in Theorem \ref{thm: switch_functional_eq}, the first step is to use the complex exponential as the Lyapunov function and equate its expected drift to zero in steady-state.
+The steps to establish the functional equation for Input-queued switch is very similar to that of the Three-queue system.
+The first step is to use the complex exponential as the Lyapunov function and equate its expected drift to zero in steady-state.
 After that, we use the second-order approximation of the complex exponential in terms of the heavy traffic parameter $\epsilon$ and eliminate the higher order terms to get the functional equation.
-Here, SSC plays a key role in the technical analysis.
-To be more specific, due to the SSC, we only need to consider the set of $\boldsymbol \theta$ for which $Re(\boldsymbol \theta), Im(\boldsymbol \theta) \in \mathcal S$.
-As a consequence, we only have to consider $\q_{\|}$ (as $\langle \boldsymbol \theta, \q \rangle = \langle \boldsymbol \theta, \q_{\|} \rangle$ for any $\TT\in \mathcal S$).
-This allows us to perform the technical analysis to characterize the heavy traffic distribution using the functional equation.
-Also, the condition $Re(\mathbf B^T \boldsymbol \theta) \leq \mathbf 0_{2n}$ is chosen to ensure that the limiting Laplace transforms $L(\boldsymbol \theta)$ and $\mathbf M(\boldsymbol \theta)$ exists.
-More mathematical details on the existance of the Laplace transforms is provided in Lemma \ref{lem: switch_mgf_equivalence} in Appendix \ref{app: switch_mgf_equivalence}.
+Here, SSC plays a key role in the mathematical analysis.
+To be more specific, due to the SSC, we only have to consider $\q_{\|}$ (since $\langle \boldsymbol \theta, \q \rangle = \langle \boldsymbol \theta, \q_{\|} \rangle$ for any $\TT\in \mathcal S$), which leads to a lot of technical simplicity.
+This allows us to perform the analysis to characterize the heavy traffic distribution using the functional equation.
 The complete proof for Theorem \ref{thm: switch_functional_eq} is presented in Appendix \ref{app: switch_functional_eq}.

-After establishing the functional equation, the next step is to solve the derived functional equation to get the Laplace transform of the heavy traffic distribution of the steady-state scaled queue length vector.
-Solving the functional equation, in general, is not easy.
-One way to solve the functional equation is to guess the solution and check whether it satisfies the functional equation or not.
-If it does, then the solution gives one possible candidate for the Laplace transform of the heavy traffic distribution.
-Next crucial step is to show that the functional equation has a unique solution.
-This ensures that the guessed solution is the only solution for the functional equation.
-For Input-queued switch, we conjecture that the functional equation has a unique solution as given below.